Trucking Accident Lawyer in San Angelo

 - After coming on duty, the truck driver may not drive beyond 14 consecutive hours, following 10 consecutive hours of being off duty.

-- Drivers must take a 30-minute break for every cumulative 8 hours of un interrupted driving.
+- Drivers must take a 30-minute break for every cumulative 8 hours of uninterrupted driving.

 - A Truck driver may not drive after 60/70 hours on duty over a period of 7/8 consecutive days.
 This timer resets after taking 34 or more consecutive hours off.

 There are even more rules to understand when it comes to trucker breaks.
-So you should consult with an experienced truck accident attorney who knows these regulations and how they may apply to your case.
+So you should consult with an experienced San Angelo truck accident attorney who knows these regulations and how they may apply to your case.

 It is critical to make a personal injury claim if you have been involved in an accident with a truck.
 Even though being involved in any collision is bad, a truck accident tends to have even more devastating consequences simply because a truck is so much larger than a normal car.
 The increased velocity of such a big vehicle means it is much harder to stop and creates extreme damage in its wake.